otenycom/vscode-odoo-test-method-launcher/README.md

 - Updates `.vscode/settings.json` with the correct test method name in the `odoo.testTags` property
 - Creates or updates a test configuration in `.vscode/launch.json` if needed
 - Works with standard Odoo test classes (like `TransactionCase`)
+- Provides a panel to launch deploy commands with configurable options

 ## Usage

+### Running Tests

 1. Open a Python file containing Odoo test methods
 2. Place your cursor within a test method (or on the method definition line)